redibox/core/docs/pubsub-hook.md

 ## PubSub

-RediBox core PUBSUB is more than just the standard a standard redis clients single 'message' event handler.
+RediBox core PUBSUB is more than just the standard redis clients single 'message' event handler.
 It's setup to allow subscribing just like you would with a node event emitter.

 Internally though, RediBox has a on 'message' handler that routes pubsub messages to an event emitter which you're listening to when you subscribe, this gives you better control over channel flow.